veerserif/gamma-dashboard/dltx_guide.md

 rpm                         = 850
 ```

 Let us say there's some mod, Mod A, that wants to change its `rpm` (rounds-per-minute, firing speed) to 1000.
-And another mod, Mod A that wants to change its `hit_power` (damage, effectively) to `1.0, 1.0, 1.0, 1.0`.
+And another mod, Mod B that wants to change its `hit_power` (damage, effectively) to `1.0, 1.0, 1.0, 1.0`.
 Without DLTX, you could not have the effects of both mod at the same time - Mod A would have one copy of `w_kiparis.ltx`, and Mod B would have its version of `w_kiparis.ltx`, and you would have to pick **one**.

 However, with DLTX, you could have the effects of both mods at the same time without any extra work on your part.
 Mod A could use DLTX to tell the game, "only change the `rpm` value under `[wpn_ak74]`"; Mod B could use DLTX to tell the game, "only change the `hit_power` value under `[wpn_kiparis]`".
 Much better for everyone involved.